-I’ll run through a basic set up here, but if you need any assistance just give us a call.
+We’ll run through a basic set up here, but if you need any assistance just give us a call.

-I’ll assume you have a Zendesk account, if you haven’t already you’ll also need a Clockwork SMS API account.
+We’ll assume you have a Zendesk account, if you haven’t already you’ll also need a Clockwork SMS API account.

 Zendesk SMS Setup